-For example, it’s an easy way to test out whether or not your new diet gives you the desired results, like losing weight.
-And, if you’re someone who’s currently eating an every day meat diet, cutting down slowly gives your digestive system some time to acclimate and reduces the incidences of upset digestion that can accompany a dietary change.
+For example, it’s an easy way to test out whether your new diet gives you the desired results, like losing weight.
+And, if you’re someone who’s currently eating an everyday meat diet, cutting down slowly gives your digestive system some time to acclimate and reduces the incidences of upset digestion that can accompany a dietary change.
 On the other hand, you may be pleasantly surprised that your experience is the opposite.

 People who eat a lot of red meat might be used to the over-full, bloated feeling that can happen after a meal.
 Red meat tends to be more on the fatty side and moves through your digestive tract more slowly.
 And, slowed digestion is also linked to constipation.
 Cutting out red meat can create improvement on both fronts.